sbc100/webports/README.rst

 licenses before using these packages in your projects.

 **Note to Windows users**: These scripts are written in bash and must be launched from a Cygwin shell.
-While many of the script should work under Cygwin naclpors is only tested on Linux and Mac so YMMV.
+While many of the scripts should work under Cygwin naclports is only tested on Linux and Mac so YMMV.

 Running the examples
 --------------------

-Applications/Examples that build runnable webpages are pushlished to ``out/publish``.
+Applications/Examples that build runnable webpages are published to ``out/publish``.
 To run them in chrome you need to serve them with a webserver.
 The easiest way to do this is to run::